fsantanna/dceu/doc/manual-out.md

 #### 5.4.2.1.
 Template Casting

-An expression can be suffixed with a tag between parenthesis such that it is cast into a tuple template:
+An expression can be suffixed with a tag between parenthesis to cast it into a tuple template:

 ```
 Expr : Expr `.´ `(´ TAG `)´